Relevant Measures to Prevent the Spread of African Swine Fever in the European Union Domestic Pig Sector

-New research article published in Research in Veterinary Science journal.
+New open access research article published in Frontiers in Veterinary Science

 This week we have the pleasure of hosting Dr. Jürgen A. Richt, Regents Distinguished Professor and Eminent Scholar for Kansas Bioscience Authority, from Kansas State University.

 The visit is focused on fostering the collaboration between Kansas State University and SUAT-UCM in the exchange of knowledge concerning ASF new diagnosis methods.

 New research article published entitled "An advection-deposition-survival model to assess the risk of introduction of vector-borne diseases through the wind: Application to bluetongue outbreaks in Spain".

 This work develops a methodology for estimating risk of wind-borne introduction of flying insects into a country, identifying areas and periods of high risk of vector-borne diseases incursion.
 This risk can be characterized by the role of suitable temperatures and wind currents in small insects' survival and movements, respectively.
 The model predicts the number density of introduced insects over space and time based on three processes: the advection due to wind currents, the deposition on the ground and the survival due to climatic conditions.
 Spanish livestock has suffered many bluetongue outbreaks since 2004 and numerous experts point to Culicoides transported by wind from affected areas in North Africa as a possible cause.
 This work implements numerical experiments simulating the introduction of Culicoides in 2004.
 The model identified southern and eastern Spain, particularly between June and November, as being at greatest risk of wind-borne Culicoides introduction, which matches field data on bluetongue outbreaks in Spain this year.
 This validation suggests that this model may be useful for predicting introduction of airborne pathogens of significance to animal productivity.